Why Is It So Hard To Let Go

 “Trauma bonds (also referred to as traumatic bonds) are emotional bonds with an individual (and sometimes, with a group) that arise from a recurring, cyclical pattern of abuse perpetuated by intermittent reinforcement through rewards and punishments.

-Unhealthy, or traumatic, bonding occurs between people in an abusive relationship.
-The bond is stronger for people who have grown up in abusive households because it seems to them to be a normal part of relationships.
+Unhealthy, or traumatic, bonding occurs between people in an abusive or emotionally unhealthy relationship.
+The bond is stronger for people who have experienced developmental trauma or a history of traumatic relationships/abuse, which can predispose us to trauma bonding.
 Among battered woman, a three-phase process can explain the intermittent reward-punishment cycle.
 During phase one, there is a gradual increase in tension, followed by an “explosive battering incident” in phase two, which is then followed by a peaceful expression of love and affection from the abuser during phase three.
 The recurring and cyclical nature of these phases gives rise to a trauma bond that binds the victim to the abuser like “miracle glue.”

 “Plans fail for lack of counsel, but with many advisers they succeed” (Proverbs 15:22)